yassineelhoubi/ecommerce-website/README.md

 ## Step 3

 ```
-Use these commands to install the necessary dependencies
+Use this command to install the necessary dependencies

-1 . npm install axios
+1 . npm install
-2 . npm install sweetalert2
 ```